-State Yes: Yes: Yes: N R OF No State Policies, Procedures, Methods, and Descriptions §300.300(a) and the parent has not provided that consent. from the parent of any child with a disability for the continuation of early intervention services pursuant to this section for that child.
+Yes: Yes: Yes: N R OF No State Policies, Procedures, Methods, and Descriptions N R OF No \$300.30(a) and the parent has not provided that consent.
+(5) The lead agency must obtain informed consent from the parent of any child with a disability for the continuation of early intervention services pursuant to this section for that child.
 Consent must be obtained before the child reaches three years of age, where practicable.
-(6)(i) For toddlers with disabilities under the age of three in a State that offers services under this section, the lead agency ensures that the transition requirements in §303.209(b)(1) and (2), (c)(1) and (d) are met. (ii) For toddlers with disabilities age three and older in a State that offers services under this section, the lead agency ensures a smooth transition from services under this section to preschool, kindergarten or elementary school by: (A) Providing the SEA and LEA where the child resides, consistent with any State policy adopted under §303.401(e), the information listed in §303.401(d)(1) not fewer than 90 days before the child will no longer be eligible under subsection (a)(2) of this section to receive early intervention services under this section; (B) With the approval of the parents of the child, convening a transition conference, among the lead agency, the parents, and the LEA, not fewer than 90 days-and, at the discretion of all parties, not more than 9 months-before the child will no longer be eligible under subsection (a)(2) of this section to receive, or will no longer receive, early intervention services under this section, to discuss any services that the child may receive under Part B of the Act; and (C) Establishing a transition plan in the IFSP not fewer than 90 days-and, at the discretion of all parties, not more than 9 months-before the child will no longer be eligible under subsection (a)(2) of this section to receive, or no longer receives, early intervention services under this section.
-(7) In States that adopt the option to make services under Part C available to children ages three and older pursuant to §303.211, there will be a referral to the Part C system, dependent upon parental consent, of a child under the age of three who directly experiences , , , a substantiated case of trauma due to exposure to family violence, as defined in section 320 of the Family Violence Prevention and Services Act, 42 U.S.C.
-10401, et seq. (c) Reporting requirement.
-If a State includes in its application a State policy described in §303.211(a), the State must submit to the Secretary, in the State's report under §303.124, the number and
+(6)(i) For toddlers with disabilities under the age of three in a State that offers services under this section, the lead agency ensures that the transition requirements in §303.209(b)(1) and (2), (c)(1) and (d) are met. (ii) For toddlers with disabilities age three and older in a State that offers services under this section, the lead agency ensures a smooth transition from services under this section to preschool, kindergarten or elementary school by: (A) Providing the SEA and LEA where the child resides, consistent with any State policy adopted under §303.401(e), the information listed in §303.401(d)(1) not fewer than 90 days before the child will no longer be eligible under subsection (a)(2) of this section to receive early intervention services under this section; (B) With the approval of the parents of the child, convening a transition conference, among the lead agency, the parents, and the LEA, not fewer than 90 days-and, at the discretion of all parties, not more than 9 months-before the child will no longer be eligible under subsection (a)(2) of this section to receive, or will no longer receive, early intervention services under this section, to discuss any services that the child may receive under Part B of the Act; and (C) Establishing a transition plan in the IFSP not fewer than 90 days-and, at the discretion of all parties, not more than 9 months-before the child will no longer receive, early intervention services under this section.
+(7) In States that adopt the option to make services under Part C available to children ages three and older pursuant to §303.211, there will be a referral to the Part C system, dependent upon parental consent, of a child under the age State's report under §303.124, the number and